Code-Institute-Submissions/how-do-you-do/README.md

  > ####  Student

-After my payment I would be logged into my dashboard, where I could book my first session with teacher of my choice.
+After my payment, I would be logged into my dashboard, where I could book my first session with teacher of my choice.
 I could download study materials for the sessions.
 I could write notes about the session.
 And if I had more sessions taken and more notes written, I could review them as well.